Olaf J. Rustad, MD, FAAD, FACMS

 Learn More About Mohs Surgery and Skin Cancer Reconstruction Below!

-Dr. OJ Rustad completed his four year Dermatology residency program at the University of Minnesota.
+Olaf J. Rustad MD, FAAD, FACMS completed his four year Dermatology residency program at the University of Minnesota.
 He then was selected for a Cutaneous Surgery Fellowship at the University of MN in 1990.
 During this fellowship, he received further extensive surgical training in Mohs skin cancer surgeries as well as cosmetic surgeries and procedures.
 This additional training has allowed him to develop proficiency in the various surgeries of the skin.
+Dr. Rustad is a Board-Certified Mohs Surgeon.

 Surgical Testimonial